 It is fair to say we don’t know how questionable this experiment was.
 There’s no mention of exercise, what the protein snacks or bars were and what his daily diet consisted of.

-I do wonder though if the general consensus amongst us is by simply taking a vitamin pill our health will improve.
+I do wonder though if the general consensus amongst us is by simply that by taking a vitamin pill our health will improve.
 What about the food we eat and the lifestyles we lead?
 Surely that has much more impact long term?

 What I can say for sure is the spin on marketing I see in the fitness industry when it comes to protein powders, bars and protein snacks is greatly skewed.
 It still amazes me the amount of females that ask me if they will get big muscles or put on weight by consuming a protein powder?
 Yet a healthy protein snack would actually have the opposite effect and help most females find their true natural weight.
 But hey, if a product uses advertising featuring big muscles or a swimsuit model, it’s got to be good for you right?